Coder-RD/Java_Challenge/README.md

     public <T> void printArray(T[] array)

-The same method can then process different types of arrays.
+The same method can process different types of arrays.

 For example: